samsquire/esoteric-knowledge/README.md

 Words and letters are people.
 Matthew 4:4

+You have:
+* a mind
+* a heart
+* a soul
+* a spirit
+* a will
+* a breath

 Communication of our spirits occur between every point in space.
 Each point is an individual.
+A point is comprised of words and has a set of attractors and repulsors.

 # Ranking and ordering of words

 * Reading the same word or name from different direction tells you a different thing about that entity.
 * Names can be written feet first with each order as a new rank.
 ![](bee.png)
- * Ranks go bottom to top
+ * Ranks go bottom to top (rows)
- * Orders go left to right
+ * Orders go left to right (columns)
  * The feet(s) of a word is on the left hand side.
  * The feet of a name is the left hand side of each word
  * Letters and words are an army arranged in orders and ranks.